 1. Japanese Language Proficiency Test (JLPT)

 The JLPT test is a Japanese language test for people with native languages other than Japanese.
-It has various levels ranging from N5 (beginner) to N1 (advanced) and students can opt for any of the levels depending on their command of the language.
-This test measures grammar, vocabulary, fluency, etc. to accurately determine the language skill set of the applicant.
-JLPT can be taken twice a year with the test dates usually being scheduled in July and December in Japan as well as in other countries.
+It has various levels ranging from N5 (beginner) to N1 (advanced) which students can opt for depending on their command of the language.
+This test measures grammar, vocabulary, fluency, etc., to accurately determine the language skill set of the applicant.
+JLPT can be taken twice a year, usually scheduled in July and December in Japan and in other countries.

 2. Examination for Japanese University Admission for International Students (EJU)

-The EJU is also another Japanese language proficiency test administered twice a year with the test dates usually being scheduled in June and November.
+The EJU is also another Japanese language proficiency test administered twice a year usually scheduled in June and November.
 EJU is conducted under the supervision of the Japan Student Services Organization (JASSO).
 This test is divided into two sections: academic and language.
-The academic section of EJU determines the skills and abilities in subjects such as mathematics, science, general knowledge (Japan and around the world), English, etc. whereas the language section tests the students holistically in comprehension, vocabulary, grammar, writing, etc.
+The academic section of EJU determines the skills and abilities in subjects such as mathematics, science, general knowledge (Japan and around the world), English, etc., whereas the language section tests the students holistically in comprehension, vocabulary, grammar, writing, etc.

-As mentioned above, students are tested in a total of 5 areas comprising academic and language sections.
-Students are scored on a range of 0 to 200 in each section with a passing score of 80 points in each.
-However, this score is not standardized and each institute may accept a lower or higher score hence, it is best to research and see the requirements of the desired universities.
+As mentioned above, the test assesses students in a total of 5 areas comprising academic and language sections.
+Students are scored on a range of 0 to 200 in each section with a passing score of 80 points each.
+However, this score is not standardized.
+Each institute may accept a lower or higher score, hence, it is best to research and see the requirements of the desired universities.

 English Language Tests for International Students